Cybersecurity News: MFA fatigue hacking, Senate blasts counterintelligence, Australian telco breach

 Senate reports details inefficiencies, confusion at key U.S. counterintelligence center

-The National Counterintelligence and Security Center is paralyzed by dysfunction, lack of resources and confusion about its mission, leaving a key national security asset dangerously vulnerable, U.S. senators said Wednesday.
-The center’s inability to adapt to the growing role of cyber and the “whole-of-society threat landscape” are among several factors contributing to the organization’s decline according to a blistering 153-page Senate Select Committee on Intelligence report.
-The report said, for example, that because U.S. adversaries now have access to far more varied tools for influencing American officials and inflaming social tensions, the counterintelligence center must gain real authority and modernize its mission and strategies.
+According to US senators, “the National Counterintelligence and Security Center is paralyzed by dysfunction, lack of resources and confusion about its mission, leaving a key national security asset dangerously vulnerable.”
+This is the sentiment of the 153-page Senate Select Committee on Intelligence report.
+It describes the center’s inability to adapt to the growing role of cyber and the “whole-of-society threat landscape” as among a number of factors that are speeding the organization’s decline.
+The report pointed out that because U.S. adversaries now have access to far more varied tools for influencing American officials and inflaming social tensions, the counterintelligence center must gain real authority and modernize its mission and strategies.

 Australian telco Optus suffers massive data breach

-Australia’s second-largest telco, Optus, has suffered a massive data breach, with the personal information of potentially millions of customers compromised by a malicious cyber-attack.
-It is believed the attackers were working for a criminal or state-sponsored organization and made off with birthdates, phone numbers, email addresses, driver’s licences and passport numbers.
-Optus stated yesterday that they could not yet say how many of its 9.7 million subscribers in Australia had been compromised, but did say the number was “significant”.
+The breach hit Optus, Australia’s second-largest telecom company, and this means the personal information of potentially millions of customers may be compromised.The attackers, who are believed to be operating on a nation-state level made of with standard PII, driver’s licences and passport numbers, but Optus could not yet say how many of its 9.7 million Australian subscribers had been compromised, other than to say the number was “significant”.
 They added, “We’re so deeply disappointed because we spend so much time and we invest so much in preventing this from occurring.”

 BlackCat ransomware’s data exfiltration tool gets an upgrade

-The BlackCat ransomware (aka ALPHV) isn’t showing any signs of slowing down, and the latest example of its evolution is a new version of the gang’s data exfiltration tool used for double-extortion attacks.
-Considered as a successor to Darkside and BlackMatter it is one of the most sophisticated and technically advanced Ransomware-as-a-service (RaaS) operations.
+BlackCat ransomware also known as ALPHV has an upgraded version of the exfiltration tool used for double-extortion attacks.
+Considered as a successor to Darkside and BlackMatter it is one of the most technically advanced Ransomware-as-a-service (RaaS) operations.
 The latest version has gone through heavy code refactoring to better evade detection, including deployment of a new malware called “Eamfo,” which explicitly targets credentials stored in Veeam backups.
-This software is typically used for storing credentials to domain controllers and cloud services so that the ransomware actors can use them for deeper infiltration and lateral movement.
+According to Bleeping Computer, this software is typically used for storing credentials to domain controllers and cloud services so that the ransomware actors can use them for deeper infiltration and lateral movement.

 Thanks to today’s episode sponsor, 6clicks